Mattis pledges closer defense cooperation with Argentina

-BUENOS AIRES, Argentina (AP) — U.S. Defense Secretary Jim Mattis is pledging closer defense cooperation with Argentina.
+BUENOS AIRES, Argentina (AP) — U.S. Defense Secretary Jim Mattis on Wednesday pledged closer defense cooperation with Argentina.

 Standing beside his Argentinian counterpart, Oscar Aguad, Mattis said the military partnership can be strengthened.
 He alluded to the help the U.S. Navy provided Argentina last November when one of its submarines went missing with 44 sailors aboard.